This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 - Freshly chopped basil leaves.
 Fresh basil and tomatoes are the perfect pairing!

-- I like to use Fusilli or Penne for this recipe, but Rigatoni or any type of pasta shells would also work really well.
+I like to use Fusilli or Penne for this recipe, but Rigatoni or any variety of pasta shells to soak up the sauce would be ideal.
+Finding a pasta shell filled with chorizo and sauce is always a joy to eat!

-- Cook the pasta about one minute less than the packet states.
+Whatever pasta you use, it’s a good idea to cook it for about one minute less than the packet states.
 You’ll be adding the drained pasta to the sauce later, so this will prevent the pasta from becoming overcooked.

 THE tomato SAUCE